Nursing Programs in the US

 RN to BSN Programs

-These programs are designed for the ADN nurse who wishes to obtain their Bachelor of Science (BSN) degree.
-Programs are available for students to attend on campus or by an alternative route: online.
-RN-BSN online programs are often a desirable option for nurses who are working and are unable to take classes on-site.
+These programs are designed for the ADNs who want to convert their studies to a Bachelor of Science (BSN) qualification.
+Programs are available both on campus and online.
+RN to BSN online programs are a popular choice among students who want to keep learning while working.

 he Master of Science Nursing programs (MSN) incorporate a variety of advanced nursing disciplines into a single course.
 There are several work opportunities available for graduates including: Adult Nurse Practitioner (ANP), Family Nurse Practitioner (FNP), Neonatal Nurse Practitioner (NNP), Nurse Educator (NE), Pediatric Nurse Practitioner (PNP), Women's Health Nurse Practitioner (WHNP).
 The median salary for those holding a MSN degree in the US is around $60,000-150,000 US depending on the specialty.

 The Certified Registered Nurse Anesthetist program (CRNA) typically lasts from 1 to 2 years.
 CRNA students learn anesthesia techniques, test theory, and how to apply knowledge to clinical problems.
 A nurse with a CRNA specialization can find some of the highest paying nursing jobs in the US, with many earning around $160,000-250,000 US a year depending on the state.